dgaydukov/cert-aws/sa/files/sa.md

 That's why for RDS/RedShift/DocumentDB there are 2 options which secret to use to rotate keys (for otherDB/other services since you write lambda yourself, no option to choose other secret exists):
 * this secret - change password using current secret
+* other secret from SM - you have to select existing secret which would be used to rotate passwords Cross-region replication - since secrets use KMS, they are region-bounded, but you can create replica of secret in another region.
+SM automatically maintain replica in latest state (if you change primary secret, replica would be updated).
+When you create replica you have to select KMS key in that region.
+Cross-account access - you can either use role or resource-based policy for SM to allow other principal to call SM.
+Versioning - by default `AWSCURRENT` version is used, during rotation new version is created `AWSPENDING`.
+Your lambda should run rotation and change versions (so new rotated credentials would be used).
+By default only active secrets showed in aws console.
+You can click settings and check `Show secrets scheduled for deletion`.
-* other secret from SM - you have to select existing secret which would be used to rotate passwords PS (Parameter Store) - part of Systems Manager designed to store secrets, create secure string params and store plaintext key and encrypted value.
+PS (Parameter Store) - part of Systems Manager designed to store secrets, create secure string params and store plaintext key and encrypted value.
 Use symmetric KMS only.
 You can store param as:
 * plaintext - String or StringList(Separate strings using commas)